antonior92/antonior92.github.io/_pages/main.md

 ---

-I'm a Postdoctoral fellow in the group of [Thomas Schön](http://user.it.uu.se/~thosc112/index.html) at [Uppsala University](http://www.it.uu.se/) (Sweden).
+I'm postdoctoral fellow in the group of [Thomas Schön](http://user.it.uu.se/~thosc112/index.html) at [Uppsala University](http://www.it.uu.se/) (Sweden).
 My general areas of interest are **machine learning**, **system theory** and **signal processing**.
 My research focuses on techniques for extracting information and learning the intrinsic behaviour